sigstore/architecture-docs/client-spec.md

 *Signature metadata format*.
 The signature metadata format MUST be in the list of `supportedMetadataFormats` in the Transparency Service configuration.
 This list can include both common registry formats (see [Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE\_lvQPk\_uwfwbMSoA/edit\#heading=h.if88xkt0tyir)) or additional plug-in formats.
 Details about plug-in formats are conveyed out-of-band.

-The metadata format chosen may depend on the artifact to sign (some formats encode extra metadata about specific artifact types), size (some formats require the full artifact; others allow the payload to be hashed), or compatibility with other systems.
+The metadata format chosen SHOULD depend on the artifact to sign (some formats encode extra metadata about specific artifact types), size (some formats require the full artifact; others allow the payload to be hashed), or compatibility with other systems.

 *Payload pre-hashing.* Some metadata formats store a hash of the payload.
 In this case, the signature is over the *hashed* payload, so that the Transparency Service can validate the signature.